Teshebb/alx-system_engineering-devops/0x00-shell_basics/README.md

- 1.the command will dispaly the absolute path of the current working directory.
+1.this command display the absolute path of the curent working directory